siascone/shutter_bug/README.md

 An app for camera enthusiasts to catalog their cameras and equipment, share photos and connect with fellow shutter bugs.

-NOTE: this app is built in conjunction with copilot in vscode as an tool learning exercise

 ## Tech Stack
 - PostgreSQL
 - Python/Flask (backend routing)